xericguzman/text-explorer/README.md

 # `text-explorer` 🧗

-In this assignment, we'll create a basic coordinate-based text game that allows the user to move on a 2D plane and interact with their surroundings.
+In this assignment, we'll create a text-based game that allows the user to move on a 2D plane and interact with their surroundings.

 ## Step 1: Movement 💨